nican0r/elasticswap-recon/ElasticSwapMath.md

     alphaDecay = 0
     betaDecay = 0
     Ro = 1000000
-  And LP #2 has recieved,
+  And LP #2 has received,
     quoteTokens = 6820618.17702733711
     baseTokens = 7095751.66930142707

 -------------------------------------------------------------------------------------------------------------------
-Now, liquidity provider #1 decides to withdraw all of his liquidity, he recieves a certain amount of quoteTokens and baseTokens, given by:
+Now, liquidity provider #1 decides to withdraw all of his liquidity, he receives a certain amount of quoteTokens and baseTokens, given by:

   deltaX = alpha * deltaRo / Ro
   deltaY = beta * deltaRo / Ro

   Where,
-    deltaX - The amount of quoteTokens recieved deltaY - The amount of baseTokens received deltaRo - The number of liquidity tokens to be redeemed - here it is all that he had initialy recieved
+    deltaX - The amount of quoteTokens received deltaY - The amount of baseTokens received deltaRo - The number of liquidity tokens to be redeemed - here it is all that he had initially received

   Hence we get,
     deltaRo = (-1) * 1000000 = -1000000